-Every Rolls Royce is a car, but not every car is Rolls Royce.
+Every Rolls Royce is a car, but not every car is a Rolls Royce.
 Similarly, not every team is a high-performing team.

 Creating a high-performing team

-Now that we know WHAT a high performing team should look like, the next question is HOW to make your team high-performing.
+Now that we know WHAT a high-performing team should look like, the next question is HOW to make your team high-performing.

 Creation of a high-performing team doesn’t just happen on its own.

-According to a certified scrum trainer Mike Levison, there are five things you must do if you want your team to become a high-performing one.
+According to certified scrum trainer Mike Levison, there are five things you must do if you want your team to become a high-performing one.

 Form a stable team

-However, you have to be very careful as there is a real danger of team becoming over-cohesive and susceptible to groupthink, where, over time, their shared beliefs and assumptions become wrong if unchallenged by someone.
+However, you have to be very careful as there is a real danger of teams becoming over-cohesive and susceptible to groupthink, where, over time, their shared beliefs and assumptions become wrong if unchallenged by someone.

 Coach the team as a team, not as a group of individuals

-Usually, human resource departments focus solely on individual skill development rather than the growth of a team.
+Usually, human resource departments focus solely on individual skill development, rather than the growth of a team.
 This approach will not get you a high-performing team, but a drastically inferior high-performing group.
 Mike Levison has a few recommendations: